vi. Languages and Character Sets

 Identification of language is dealt with in vi.1.
 Language Identification.
 In summary, it recommends the use of pre-defined identifiers for a language where these are available, as they increasingly are, in part as a result of the twin pressures of an increasing demand for language-specific software and an increased interest in language documentation.
 Where such identifiers are not available or not standardized, these Guidelines recommend a way of documenting language identifiers and their significance, in the same way as other metadata is documented in the TEI header.

 Standardization of the means available to represent characters and scripts has moved on considerably since the publication of the first version of these Guidelines.
 At that time, it was essential to explicitly document the characters and encoded character sets used by almost any digital resource if it was to have any chance of being usable across different computer platforms or environments, but this is no longer the case.
 With the availability of the Unicode standard, more than 110,000 different characters representing almost all of the world's current writing systems are available and usable in any XML processing environment without formality.
 Nevertheless, however large the number of standardized characters, there will always be a need to encode documents which use non-standard characters and glyphs, particularly but not exclusively in historical material.
-Furthermore, the full potential of Unicode is still not yet realized in all software which users of the Guidelines are likely to encounter.
+Furthermore, the full potential of Unicode is still not yet realized in all software which users of these Guidelines are likely to encounter.
 The second part of this chapter therefore discusses in some detail the concepts and practice underlying this standard, and also introduces the methods available for extending beyond it, which are more fully discussed in 5 Characters, Glyphs, and Writing Modes.

 vi.1.
 Language Identification